andreistefanciprian/k8s-toleration-webhook/README.md

-# K8s Mutating Webhook that adds toleration to Pods
+# K8s Mutating Webhook that adds toleration to Deployments

 ## Overview